yan-soon/tp/docs/UserGuide.md

 1. Type `checkmc` into the command box, and press **Enter** to execute it.
 ![CheckMc1](images/CheckMc1.png)

-2. The result display box will display the message "Total MC has been calculated" along with your total modular credits amount.
+2. The result display box will display a message telling you how many modular credits you have accumulated so far.
 ![CheckMc2](images/CheckMc2.png)

 ### Checking required modules: `required`